-What is Whiplash?
+What Is Whiplash?

 Whiplash, which is not a medical term, describes a soft tissue injury where there is a sudden distortion of the neck.
 In medical terms, this is known as a cervical sprain or more specific to auto accidents, cervical acceleration-deceleration injury where the muscles, ligaments and tendons are overstretching due to the force of impact.
 The tendons, ligaments, muscles, nerve roots, etc. are known as soft tissue, hence the phrase "soft tissue injury."

-How long does it take for a Whiplash Injury to Heal?
+How Long Does It Take for A Whiplash Injury to Heal?